aliaksander-samuseu/docs-3.0.1/source/admin-guide/custom-script.md

 `oxtrust_script.log`.
 Please refer to these log files to troubleshoot errors in the interception scripts or following the workflow of the script.

-Note that `print` statement may not work in case `PYTHON_HOME` environment variable is not set.
+Note that `print` statement may not work on some environments in case `PYTHON_HOME` environment variable is not set.
+Make sure it points to valid python installation.

 More details on Logs can be found in [Log Management](../operation/logs.md)